loretor/Cloud_Project_AWS-Flutter/README.md

 ⚠️⚠️ If no data is shown there are two possibile scenarios⚠️⚠️
 - the code isn't setted correctly, maybe the URL of the API is not correct inside the .dart file
-- Instead could be that the request didn't get any response; in this case you can scroll down to refresh the page
+- it could also be that the request didn't get any response; in this case you can scroll down to refresh the page